westonwill/data-science-101-cwe-materials/curriculum/01-onboarding/01-roadmap.md

 ---

-## Prerequisite(s)
+## Pre-requisite(s)

-In order to make sure that students are best prepared for this workshop, we suggest recommending the following prerequisites.
-Students should have some basic foundations in the following areas:
+In order to make sure that students are best prepared for this workshop, we suggest the following pre-requisites.
+Students should have some basic foundations in:

-* X
+* Algebra or Statistics
-* Y
+* Data Analysis
-* Z
+* Computer Literacy

+Note: Students will need to bring a laptop with [Anaconda installed, using Python 2.7](https://www.continuum.io/downloads).

 ## Follow-up Recommendations